Yay sports! First of all, if you do not partake of anything you would technically consider a “sport”, this post still applies to you. Hear me out:

 Andrea: At this point if Tannya were here in person we would be attempting a jumping double high-five, lol!
 This makes me so happy 🥰

-Folks, if you’re like Harsh and your wardrobe is getting in the way of you having a kick-ass high-converting set of super authentic, intentional dating profile photos, hit me up and get Tannya in the mix–we’ve got you covered.
+Folks, if you're like Harsh and your wardrobe is getting in the way of you having a kick-ass high-converting set of super authentic, intentional dating profile photos, hit me up and get Tannya in the mix--we've got you covered.

 I'll leave you with a couple sporty shots of Harsh because he's just too cute and handsome and he looks great in workout clothes too.
 Thanks for sharing your experience Harsh!
 And for being completely delightful in general 💕